Careless-Whisper/Tic_Tac_Toe/README.md

 When the game prompts you to pick a cell to mark.
 Enter a number between 1 and 9 based on the grid.

-Load the game by navigating to the directory holding the tic_tac_toe.rb file on the command line then type: "ruby tic_tac.rb"
+Load the game by navigating to the directory holding the tic_tac.rb file on the command line then type: "ruby tic_tac.rb"